rebpoli/harpy/doc/Description.md

     // Boundary conditions
     for (E, S) in (BC)
         M = get_material( E, S )
-        M.jacobian_bc( solution, K )      // Tells the material to build the BC jacobian
+        M.jacobian( solution, K )      // Tells the material to build the BC jacobian
 </pre>